Kinleymore: Geography

 The Proston railway line enters the locality from the east (Hivesville), passes through Kinleymore railway station (26.1851°S 151.6551°E) in the centre of the locality, and then exits to the west (Proston).
 The line no longer operates and the station is abandoned.

 History

-The locality was named after three of the original settlers in the area by combining parts of their surnames (Kinnear, Leys, Morey), and also used this as the railway station name from 2 March 1923.
-Previously the railway station was called Mobill (reported as a Waka language word meaning stony country).
+The locality was named after three of the original settlers in the area by combining parts of their surnames (Kinnear, Leys, Morey).

+In the very earliest days of settlement, Mr A. Ley operated a butcher shop at Kinleymore.

 Kinleymore Provisional School opened on 20 June 1913.
-On 1 February 1918 it became Kinleymore State School.
+On 1 February 1918, it became Kinleymore State School.
 It closed on 31 December 1969.
 The school was on the southern corner of Kinleymore School Road and Middle Road (26.1785°S 151.6555°E).